-All these who have not paid their first Instalment due on their stock subscribed, are requested to come forward and pay the same.
 Aug.
+6th 1856.
+All these who have not paid their first Instalment due on their stock subscribed, are requested to come forward and pay the same, Aug.
 6, 1856.
 JOSIAH W. SMITH, Treas

-TEMPERANCE MEETING.-The Wash I ingtonian Temperance Society, will hold its next quarterly meeting at the Court House, on Monday evening, August 18th, at early candle lighting.
+TEMPERANCE MEETING.-The Wash ingtoman Temperance Society, will hold its next quarterly meeting at the Court House, on Monday evening as the Court House, on Monday evening the Court House, on Monday evening.
+August 18th, at early candle lighting.
 The public are invited to attend.
-Aug6 G PHILIP GULICH, Pres't.
+G PHILIP GULICH, Pres't.

-TWO OPEN AND ONE TOP BUGGY in good running order for sale by A. M. HILLS.
+TWO OPEN AND ONE TOP BUGGY in good business will receive prompt attention.